dslik/svg-chart/README.md

 ![Example](example.png)

-See the tests for more examples.
+See the tests for more examples: https://dslik.github.io/svg-chart/mmatests.html

 An example of how to generate charts from Prometheus is also provided.